 What Is Cibophobia?

-Cibophobia is an extreme, irrational fear of food that can cause significant distress and interfere with one’s ability to function.
-People with cibophobia may fear food in general or only certain types of foods and experience anxiety symptoms such as sweating, rapid heart rate, or panic attacks.
+Cibophobia is an extreme, irrational fear of food that can cause significant distress and interfere with someone’s ability to function.
+People with this specific phobia may fear food in general or only certain types of foods and experience anxiety symptoms such as sweating, rapid heart rate, or panic attacks when encountering their trigger foods.
 They may avoid food or tolerate it with extreme distress, leading to malnutrition in severe cases.

 Cibophobia is a type of specific phobia, with symptoms similar to other anxiety or panic disorders.
 Cibophobia is not classified as an eating disorder, however, it can also cause physical concerns like malnutrition and extreme weight loss.
-Additionally, if left untreated, severe cibophobia may evolve into an eating disorder, such as avoidant restrictive food intake disorder (AFRID).
+Additionally, if left untreated, severe cibophobia may evolve into an eating disorder, such as avoidant/restrictive food intake disorder (ARFID).

 Common food groups that contribute to cibophobia include:

-- Perishable foods: A person may fear that foods that can go bad, such as dairy products, mayonnaise, or meat, is spoiled or contaminated and will make them sick.
+- Perishable foods: A person may fear that foods that can go bad, such as dairy products, mayonnaise, or meat, are spoiled or contaminated and will make them sick.

 - Foods past their expiration date: Food that is past the expiration date causes a fear that it may be spoiled and cause illness.